goldin2008/Note/presentation.md

 One of the wonderful things about using neural networks is that to train a neural network, all you have to do is give it the input A and the output B. And it figures out all of the things in the middle by itself.
 So to build a neural network, what you would do is feed it lots of data, or the input A, and have a neural network that just looks like this.
 And then you have to give it data with the price B as well.
 And it's the software's job to figure out what these neurons should be computing, so that it can completely automatically learn the most accurate possible function mapping from the input A to the output B. And it turns out that if you give this enough data and train a neural network that is big enough, this can do an incredible good job mapping from inputs A to outputs B. So that's a neural network, is a group of artificial neurons each of which computes a relatively simple function.
 But when you stack enough of them together like Lego bricks, they can compute incredibly complicated functions that give you very accurate mappings from the input A to the output B.

-#### Limitation
-But AI has other limitations, as well.
-One of the limitations of AI is that explainability is hard and many high-performing AI systems are black boxes.
-Meaning that it works very well but the AI doesn't know how to explain why it does what it does.
-Now, to be fair, humans are also not very good at explaining how we make decisions ourselves.

 #### Techniques
 There are a lot of AI and machine learning techniques today.
 And while supervised learning, that is learning A to B mappings, is the most valuable one, at least economically today, there are many other techniques that are worth knowing about.
 - == Supervised Learning ==